Tuesday, February 10, 2026

 Dressed like a homeless person and still held a firm

-Always desperate son, who by any objective measure
+Son, who by any objective measure had already gone

-To recover from a such a Babylon, from such a notorious thing,
+To recover from the sacrifice at Babylon, the notorious thing,

 Such an object lesson in how love is not here?